Yoshi Mizumaki

 Yoshinori Mizumaki (水巻　善典, Mizumaki Yoshinori) is a Japanese professional golfer.

+Career

 Mizumaki, graduate of Hosei University, played on the Japan Golf Tour, winning seven times.
 He also played on the PGA Tour in 1994 and 1995.
 His best finish was a tie for second (playoff loss to Neal Lancaster) in the 1994 GTE Byron Nelson Golf Classic.
 He belongs to Naruo Golf Club in Hyogo Prefecture.